-Dr. Alla Brown has completed advanced training to treat patients who suffer from TMJ related disorders.
 If you are a patient of our office and have TMJ related problems, let us know at your next visit.
-Dr. Brown can help to diagnose the source of the issue and recommend a treatment plan and then help coordinate that treatment with a TMJ specialist.
+We can help to diagnose the source of the issue and recommend a treatment plan and then help coordinate that treatment with a TMJ specialist.

 There is no single course of treatment for TMJ disorders.
 TMJ treatment depends entirely on the patient.
-In many cases, Dr. Brown can carry out the treatment plan in our office using oral appliances and restorative dental techniques to bring the bite into harmony.
+In many cases, we can carry out the treatment plan in our office using oral appliances and restorative dental techniques to bring the bite into harmony.

-Dr. Brown also works with patients of other dentists to coordinate TMJ treatment plans.
+Our dentists also work with patients of other dentists to coordinate TMJ treatment plans.
 If you are seeing another dentist and want a second opinion on your TMJ Disorder, please call our office for a consultation.
-Dr. Brown will perform a comprehensive evaluation, focusing on the joint tissues and muscles to identify signs of instability.
+Your Lanier dentist will perform a comprehensive evaluation, focusing on the joint tissues and muscles to identify signs of instability.

 About TMJ Disorder

-There are few true “experts” in the field of TMJ Disorders, which is a complex group of conditions surrounding instability in the jaw joint and fit of the bite.
-Dr. Brown’s experience in the field of restorative dentistry combined with her training in the discipline of “functional occlusion” from the Dawson Academy gives her a deep understanding of how the teeth, jaw joints and muscles work together.
+There are few true “experts” in the field of TMJ Disorders, which is a complex group of conditions surrounding jaw joint instability and fit of the bite.
+Our dentists experience in the field of restorative dentistry, combined with their training in the discipline of “functional occlusion” from the Dawson Academy, gives them a deep understanding of how the teeth, jaw joints and muscles work together.
 When one or more aspects of the occlusion are out of sync, it can create a host of problems including headaches, locked jaw, limited mobility in the mouth and other conditions.

 Signs & Symptoms of TMJ Disorders